The Road Back To You by Ian Morgan Cron & Suzanne Stabile

 - Spiritually disengaged, avoid asserting themselves

-- Lose touch with their desires and priorities
+- Lose touch with desires and priorities